hjoukl/cpycourse/docs/index.md

 Or, dive right into the [tutorial introduction](training/tutorial/tutorial.md).

-You'll encounter simple lessons throughout the tutorial and the ["main course"](training/main-course/main-course.md) that details tutorial informations, and more.
+You'll encounter simple lessons throughout the tutorial and the [Main Course](training/main-course/main-course.md) that details tutorial informations, and more.
 All lessons can also be found in the lessons overview.